Discover the best brushes for oil painting in this guide: our top recommended brush fibres, shapes and brands compatible with the medium.

 Rectangular shaped bristles can hold a lot of paint and can be used to create big washes.
 They are especially useful for blocking in large areas of colour in the initial stages of your painting.

-This brush by Escoda has an extra long handle, is made with natural stiff Chungking hog hair and has an incredible springiness to it.
+This brush by Escoda has an extra long handle.
+It’s made with natural stiff Chungking hog hair and has an incredible springiness to it.

 The Raphael Paris brush is made from interlocking double boiled hair, making it straight, soft but dense.
 It’s a versatile brush that’s very reasonably priced.